Exact Clustering of Weighted Graphs via Semidefinite Programming: Conclusions

 We have established theoretical guarantees for graph clustering via a semidefinite relaxation of the densest \(k\)-disjoint problem.
 These results add to the growing corpus of evidence that clustering, while intractable in general, is possible if we seek to cluster clusterable data, i.e., data consisting of well-defined and well-separated groups of similar items.
 Moreover, our results provide further evidence that the \(\omega(\sqrt{n})\) barrier can be broken for perfect cluster recovery in approximately sparse graphs and, specifically, that the size of recoverable clusters scales logarithmically with \(n\) at worst in the special case that all clusters are roughly the same size.
 Finally, our semidefinite relaxation requires only an estimate of the number of clusters present in the data as input.

 Our results suggest several areas of further research.
-The numerical simulations suggest that our theoretical guarantees may be overly conservative, especially in the approximately sparse noise case; further investigation is needed to determine if tighter estimates on the minimum size of clusters efficiently recoverable exist.
+The numerical simulations suggest that our theoretical guarantees may be overly conservative, especially in the dense noise case; further investigation is needed to determine if tighter estimates on the minimum size of clusters efficiently recoverable exist.
 Moreover, our model assumes clusters are disjoint.
 This is clearly not met in many practical applications; for example, returning to the social networking realm, users may belong to several overlapping communities.
 It would be worthwhile to see how our model and recovery guarantees can be modified to address overlapping clusters.
-Finally, our algorithm for graph clustering requires the solution of a semidefinite program, which may be impractical for even moderately large graphs; efficient, scalable methods for solving this semidefinite relaxation, and semidefinite programs in general, are needed.
+Finally, our algorithm for graph clustering requires the solution of a semidefinite program, which may be impractical for even moderately large graphs.
+For example, the proposed algorithm, based on the ADMM, has per-iteration cost of $O(n^3)$ flops per iteration, primarily to compute the spectral decomposition needed to update $\Y$.
+Classical methods based on interior-point methods will scale even more poorly.
+Efficient, scalable methods for solving this semidefinite relaxation, and semidefinite programming in general, are needed.